 The Library Council

-As directed by the original trust, The Priaulx Library is directed by a council.
+As instructed by the original trust, The Priaulx Library is directed by a council.
 Current members are:

 The Dean of Guernsey